Environmental Design

 High School Preparation

-We suggest that students take high school courses in digital drawing and animation, art, perhaps drawing from life, math and science courses such as calculus, trigonometry, physics and biology.
+Although not required or continuously available, we suggest students take high school courses in drawing (digital and hand drawing), science, engineering, and math; geology, physics, civil engineering, drafting, and geometry, respectively.
 And, if possible, we encourage high school students to take advanced placement or college credit courses that fulfill NDSU General Education requirements.